-CCTV is installed on our practice premises covering both the external area of the building and the internal area excluding consulting rooms.
+CCTV is installed in some of our member practices premises covering both the external area of the building and the internal area excluding consulting rooms.
 Images are held to improve the personal security of patients and staff whilst on the premises, and for the prevention and detection of crime.
 The images are recorded onto an integral hard drive of the equipment and are overwritten on a rolling basis.
-Viewing of these digital images is password protected and controlled by the Practice Manager.
+Viewing of these digital images is password protected and controlled by Cannock Medical Group Manager.